ArthurClemens/faceted_search/README.md

 > **WARNING**
 > This library is in its early stages: tests are not yet in place, and breaking changes are expected.

-FacetedSearch integrates faceting into your application with [Flop](https://hexdocs.pm/flop) as the underlying search library.
+FacetedSearch integrates faceting into your application with [Flop ⤴](https://hexdocs.pm/flop) as the underlying search library.

-Faceted search allows users to gradually refine search results by selecting filters based on structured fields such as category, author, price range, and so on.
-Filters that would lead to zero results are hidden from the interface to prevent dead ends.

-Key benefits include:

-- Keeps all your data private, stored in your own database — no need to set up an external server or pay for a faceted search provider.
-- Integrates seamlessly with an existing Flop setup, using the same concepts and functions.
-- Combines faceted search with regular Flop-based filters and text search.
-- Allows scoping per table, user, or any other scope you define.
-- Because search data is cached in a database view, searching may be a lot faster.

 ## Installation